Does Flushing The Toilet Use Electricity

 Fixing a leaky toilet can save you hundreds of gallons of water per year and save you money on your water bill.

 So, how much electricity does a toilet flush use?
-It depends on the toilet, but it’s generally tiny.

 However, if you have multiple toilets in your home or an older toilet that uses more water, it can add up.
 There are ways to save water and power, though, so it’s worth taking a closer look at your toilet.